wangyu-/udp2raw/README.md

 For udp2raw there is no underlying TCP protocol,udp2raw just add TCP headers to UDP packets directly by using raw socket.
 It supports real-time/out-of-order delivery,there is no re-transmission and congestion control. **Udp2raw doesnt have all above issues**.

 ### Q: Is udp2raw designed for replacing VPN?
 Answer: No. Udp2raw is designed for bypassing UDP restrictions.
-It doesnt have all of the features a VPN has(such as transparently redirect traffic).
+It doesnt have all of the features a VPN has(such as transparently redirect all traffic).

 Instead of replacing VPN,udp2raw can be used with any UDP-based VPN together to grant it the ablity of bypassing UDP restrictions,while not having the performance issue involved by a TCP-based VPN.
 Check [this link](https://github.com/wangyu-/udp2raw-tunnel#tunneling-any-traffic-via-raw-traffic-by-using-udp2raw-openvpn) for more info.